KirinFuji/aistt/README.md

 Automated ICMP Subnet Testing Tool is a tool designed to automate the task of finding what nodes on a subnet respond and then testing the responsive nodes further to gather data.

-Code is sloppy and old but it till works in 2020 and is useful for people who work in a NOC and constantly have to ping /29 /28 and /30 netblocks.
+Code is sloppy and old but it still works in 2020 and is useful for people who work in a NOC and constantly have to ping /29 /28 and /30 netblocks.